hashicorp/terraform-provider-aws/website/docs/r/security_group_rule.html.markdown

 in conjunction with any Security Group Rule resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

+**WARNING on Using Protocol = "all" with from_port and to_port:** Using protocol = "all" with from_port and to_port will result in the AWS API silently creating a security group with Port Range = ALL (the from_port and to_port sections are removed entirely during creation).
+This may result in a security group that is MUCH more wide open than anticipated.

 ## Example Usage

 Basic usage